- Hourly wages alone do not tell the complete story when deciding where to locate a manufacturing plant or supply chain.

 The Impact of Rising Wages on a Company's Bottom Line

 While China's rapid wage growth is not the norm in many other countries, manufacturing wage growth in a number of countries has easily outpaced wage growth in the United States—and may well surprise manufacturers who are not expecting such growth.
-Between 2000 and 2011, annualized manufacturing wage gains were, for example, 8.5 percent in Brazil, 6.4 percent in the Philippines, 7.1 percent in South Korea, 5.9 percent in Mexico, and 5.4 percent in Poland.
+Between 2000 and 2012, annualized manufacturing wage gains were, for example, 8.2 percent in Brazil, 6.4 percent in the Philippines, 6.6 percent in South Korea, and 7.7 percent in Poland.

 Unit labor costs provide an easy gauge of the relationship between wages and productivity.
 Defined as the labor costs associated with producing one unit of output, unit labor costs measure "bucks for the bang”—which are directly proportional to the bang for the buck.
 When wages rise faster than productivity, unit labor costs climb because each bang costs a few more bucks.